Keyboard shortcuts

 > Get-FileHash infc-windows-x64.zip -Algorithm SHA256

-Installing a WebAssembly Runtime
+Installing a WebAssembly runtime

 To run compiled WebAssembly modules, you need a WASM runtime.
 This book uses wasmtime, a popular and easy-to-use runtime.
 Visit its official website for installation instructions.